-RelevanceFunction: The JNK-interacting protein (JIP) group of scaffold proteins selectively mediates JNK signaling by aggregating specific components of the MAPK cascade to form a functional JNK signaling module and is required for JNK activation in response to excitotoxic stress.
+RelevanceFunction: The JNK-interacting protein (JIP) group of scaffold proteins selectively mediates JNK signaling by aggregating specific components of the MAPK cascade to form a functional JNK signaling module.
+Required for JNK activation in response to excitotoxic stress.
 Cytoplasmic MAPK8IP1 causes inhibition of JNK-regulated activity by retaining JNK in the cytoplasm and inhibiting JNK phosphorylation of c-Jun.
-It may also participate in ApoER2-specific reelin signaling and directly, or indirectly, regulates GLUT2 gene expression and beta-cell function.
-It appears to have a role in cell signaling in mature and developing nerve terminals and may function as a regulator of vesicle transport, through interactions with the JNK-signaling components and motor proteins.
-It functions as an anti-apoptotic protein whose level seems to influence the beta-cell death or survival response.
+May also participate in ApoER2-specific reelin signaling.
+Directly, or indirectly, regulates GLUT2 gene expression and beta-cell function.
+Appears to have a role in cell signaling in mature and developing nerve terminals.
+May function as a regulator of vesicle transport, through interactions with the JNK-signaling components and motor proteins (By similarity).
+Functions as an anti-apoptotic protein and whose level seems to influence the beta-cell death or survival response.

 Cellular localizationCytoplasmic.
 Accumulates in cell surface projections.
 Under certain stress conditions, translocates to the perinuclear region of neurons.
 In insulin-secreting cells, detected in both the cytoplasm and nucleus